Activision Blizzard Inc. (ATVI) Stock: This is a Player of Success

-The Benchmark Company raised the price target for the Activision Blizzard Inc. (NASDAQ:ATVI) stock to “a Buy”.
-The rating was released on April 26, 2021.
-The research report from Raymond James has initiated the stock to Outperform, with a price target set at $109.
-The stock was upgraded by Deutsche Bank, who disclosed in a research note on October 13, 2020, from Hold to Buy and set the price objective to $90.
-In their research brief published October 13, 2020, BMO Capital Markets analysts downgraded the Activision Blizzard Inc. stock from Outperform to Market Perform with a price target of $80.
+BMO Capital Markets raised the price target for the Activision Blizzard Inc. (NASDAQ:ATVI) stock from “a Market perform” to “an Outperform”.
+The rating was released on May 11, 2021.
+We previously noted in another research note published on April 26, 2021 by The Benchmark Company that reiterated the stock to a Buy with a price target of $120 for ATVI stock.
+The research report from Jefferies has initiated the stock to Buy, with a price target set at $120.
+The stock was initiated by Raymond James, who disclosed in a research note on January 26, 2021, to Outperform and set the price objective to $109.
+In their research brief published October 13, 2020, Deutsche Bank analysts upgraded the Activision Blizzard Inc. stock from Hold to Buy with a price target of $90.

 Sponsored